5l1v3r1/MetScraper/README.md

 ----

 The eventual goals of this project are to do the following:
-1. Scrape individual set data from the site
+- [ ] Scrape individual set data from the site
-2. Filter the data and identify relevant data points about each set
+- [ ] Filter the data and identify relevant data points about each set
-3. Store the data in a database
+- [ ] Store the data in a database
-4. Perform useful analysis on the stored data
+- [ ] Perform useful analysis on the stored data
-5. Provide feedback to the site as part of the site's community
+- [ ] Provide feedback to the site as part of the site's community
+- [ ] Track changes in data over the course of time